shellynagar27/Business-Insights-360-Project/README.md

    * Learned new terms and their use case like forecast accuracy, net error, absolute error, ytd, ytg and landing estimate
    * Built an understanding of important factors and KPIs for different teams like finance, sales, marketing, supply chain and executive view.
    * Learned meaning of query folding with practical example.
+   * Publishing of Report on Power BI Services, setting up of personal gateway for automatic data refresh from MySQL and usage of Microsoft Share Point for automatice refresh of other types of files like-Excel & CSV
+## Features
+   * Info and Support Page
+   * Use of Bookmark Buttons to toggle between visuals
+   * Usage of Tooltips for more better understanding
+   * Slicer to compare various parameters based on Last year and Targetted Value
+   * Usage of various symbols and conditioanl formatting for better data understanding
+## Dashboard Contain Following Pages:
+   * Home
+   * Info
+   * Support
+   * Finance View
+   * Sales View
+   * Marketing View
+   * Executive View
+## Designing of Dashboards:
+   Dashboards are designed as per the mocks and with suitable adjustments to catter various visualization needs.
 ## Outcome
 Delivered a comprehensive understanding of the business's market standing, identified focus areas for optimization, highlighted underperforming customers, and provided year-wise financial insights, aiding in better inventory planning and performance tracking.
+Further it can be used in answering n number of why questions based on the situations.
 ## Tools Used:
    * Power BI
    * MySQL
+   * DAX Studio
    * [Freepik](https://www.freepik.com/)
    * [flaticon](https://www.flaticon.com/)
    * [Figma](https://www.figma.com/)